Guide to 5 Types of Salesforce Architects

 - C-level engagement

-Gemma reveals that her former boss and mentor (who’s a CTA) was the first person to share their thoughts on the article when it was originally published.
-He said, “I like that you’ve done the flavors.
-The transformation piece is interesting.
-Where did that come from?”
-Gemma quickly pointed out that – at The Architech Club – they see this aspect as fundamental and want to give it a name because it often gets bundled away into ‘learning and people stuff’.
+Gemma shared that the first person who posted their thoughts on the article, when it was originally published, was her previous boss and mentor (who’s a CTA).
+“I like that you’ve done the flavors.
+The transformation piece is interesting, where did that come from?”, he said.
+Gemma was quick to point out that, at The Architech Club, they see this aspect as fundamental, and want to give it a name because it often gets bundled away into ‘learning and people stuff’.

-Whilst the Enterprise Architect focuses on the day-to-day functions of the project at hand, the Transformation Architect will look beyond the project to help you develop measures for its impact.
-They will help you maintain a focus on how you can best service your customers throughout your Salesforce project and keep the project aligned with your business’s longer-term goals.
+Whilst the Enterprise Architect has a focus on the day to day functions of the project at hand, the Transformation Architect will look beyond the project to help you develop measures for its impact.
+They will help you maintain a focus on how you can best service your customers throughout your Salesforce project and keep the project aligned with your businesses longer term goals.

 Which Architects Do You Need?

 Realistically, you may not be able to afford all these architects.
-Which Architects you need for a project will depend on what you’re implementing – for example, is it multi-cloud, multi-platform?
+Which architects you need for a project will depend on what you’re implementing, for example, is it multi-cloud, multi-platform?
 Is there any innovation?
-Are you building your own app that will, perhaps, be on top of the Salesforce platform?
-Whether it’s sold externally, or not?
+Are you building your own app that is perhaps going to be on top of the Salesforce platform – whether it’s sold externally, or not?

-When you have more than one architect, they’ll collaborate as a team, often challenging each other to evolve their ideas.
-This means you get a solution design that has every aspect covered by an expert, working with their expert peers, and the outcome will be a fantastic party!
+When you have more than one Architect they’ll collaborate as a team, often challenging each other to evolve their ideas.
+This means you get a solution design that has every aspect covered by an expert, working with their expert peers – the outcome will be a fantastic party!

 While you don’t need all five types of architects, it’s also not necessarily limited to only five types.
 For example, Gemma has been assigned to projects as both a Solution Architect, briefly as a Data Architect, and also as a Change Management expert.

-Ultimately, responsibilities need to be bundled into these types.
-It is because organizations, when they invest in consultancy services or hire talent in-house, want to know which ‘buckets’ they put resources into.
+Ultimately, responsibilities need to be bundled into these types because organizations, when they invest in consultancy services or are hiring talent in-house, want to know which ‘buckets’ put resources into.
 Not only where they fit into the organization, but also to enable them to budget accordingly.

-While there are generalists who won’t like the sound of this (concluding that they’re being ‘pigeonholed’), it’s necessary to transact business in the Salesforce ecosystem for those reasons above.
+While there are generalists who won’t like the sound of this (coming to the conclusion that they’re being ‘pigeonholed’), it’s necessary to transact business in the Salesforce ecosystem for those reasons above.

-Has it always been the case that these were the five types of architect roles?
-Or was there a turning point when the architect role expanded, or bucketed into these specific definitions?
+Was it always the case that these were the five types of architect roles, or was there a turning point in how the architect role has expanded or bucketed into these definitions?

-- Salesforce’s investment in their Architect program laid the foundation for a strong definition of Salesforce Architects.
+- Investment from Salesforce in their architect program laid the foundation for a strong definition of Salesforce Architects.

 - Gemma has witnessed the evolution of how the definition of the Salesforce Architect role went from IT-focused specialists, to roles for people who want to achieve seniority without going into the management team or becoming a project delivery manager.

-- It’s okay to absolutely fine to have specializations – you don’t have to know everything.
-The ‘five types of architects’ concept is designed to show you what’s available once you get into the architect arena.
+- It’s okay to have specialisms, you don’t have to know everything.
+The ‘5 Types of Architects’ is designed to be a way to show you what’s available once you get into the architect arena.

 “I think there has been a turning point.